James Allman | JA Technology Solutions LLC

 Why Cube Utilization Matters

 In LTL and ocean freight, you pay for space even when the container is not full.
 Low cube utilization means you are shipping air.
-Improving pallet patterns — adjusting case orientation, optimizing layer counts, or switching to a higher-cube container — directly reduces per-unit freight cost.
+The volume of a pallet at full cube (length × width × stack height) is the theoretical ceiling, and anything short of that is capacity you are paying for but not using.
+Improving pallet patterns (adjusting case orientation, optimizing layer counts, or switching to a higher-cube container) directly reduces per-unit freight cost.
 Pair this calculator with the NMFC Freight Class Estimator for density-based LTL class and the Landed Cost Calculator to see how freight flows into per-unit cost.
+Use the Pallet Pattern Generator for printable Ti × Hi warehouse labels.

 Automating Load Planning

-For production use, pallet patterns and container loading should live in your item master — every SKU carries its case dimensions, Ti×Hi (cases per layer × layers), and pallet weight, and every outbound order or inbound PO automatically computes pallet counts and vehicle requirements.
+For production use, pallet patterns and container loading should live in your item master: every SKU carries its case dimensions, Ti×Hi (cases per layer × layers), and pallet weight, and every outbound order or inbound PO automatically computes pallet counts and vehicle requirements.
 I build warehouse and logistics tools that embed this math into WMS workflows, purchase order planning, and freight cost allocation.
-Learn about integration services, grocery merchandising support, or get in touch.
+Learn about integration services, grocery merchandising support, or Ask James.

 All tools run entirely in your browser.
 Your data never leaves your machine.
 Need help?
 Ask James.